 A virus carried by mosquitoes renders people immovable and unable to speak in The Plague of Silence (1958).
 Silence and immobility is revisited in three other books: The Sleep (1964) is a coma-like state created by a mad scientist bent on controlling humanity, The Insulators (1972) tells of a machine that can remove sound and create lasting silence, and The Voiceless Ones (1973) features prominent government figures who mysteriously lose the power of speech (something that I wish would befall several American senators these days).

 Ecological cataclysms are featured in The Smog (pollution clouds descend upon cities suffocating and killing the population), The Blight (an alien disease decimates the world's timber supply), The Whirlwind (machine can create tornadoes and destructive windstorms) and in The Drought Creasey sees the effects of nuclear testing causing a nightmarishly fast global warming as rivers dry up and the polar ice caps evaporate.

 While it is easy to dismiss these impressively imaginative stories as potboiler entertainments there is something more substantial that might be overlooked.
 Creasey seemed to be writing cleverly subversive books.
 Each of his Dr. Palfrey books from the later period (about the mid 1950s to the final book in 1979) incorporated discussions of topical events.
-Much like the way Rod Serling circumvented the CBS censors in his "Twilight Episodes" by using fantasy and science fiction treatments to write about McCarthyism, racism and other intolerances, Creasey also exploited the pulp adventure format to talk about environmental hazards, political abuses and social apathy.
+Much like the way Rod Serling circumvented the CBS censors in his "Twilight Zone" episodes by using fantasy and science fiction treatments to write about McCarthyism, racism and other intolerances, Creasey also exploited the pulp adventure format to talk about environmental hazards, political abuses and social apathy.
 He was one of the earliest crime writers to use the genre as a form of consciousness raising in his readers.
 For that alone he deserves some commendation as a pioneer in early 20th century crime writing.